speced/bikeshed/docs/definitions-autolinks.md

 }
 ```

-Only the "title" and "href" fields are strictly necessary;
+Only the "title" field is strictly necessary;
 the rest can be omitted if desired.

 This JSON should either be inline, in a `<pre class=biblio>` block,